llxxee/namevis-web/README.md

 npm start
 ```

-You can then view the web application at `http://localhost:1234/` .
+You can then view the web application at `http://localhost:1234`.

+By default, the web application connects to a local server at `http://127.0.0.1:6847`.
+To use an alternate server, add a query string like this: `http://localhost:1234/#server=http://example.net:6847`.